woolichooks/woolichooks/README.md

 - 👋 Hi, I’m @woolichooks
 - 👀 I’m interested in finance, art, books, food, new technologies, and sitting in silence.
-This is just a place my forays into coding (I'm jumping back in)
+This is just a place to track my forays into coding (I'm jumping back in) & other projects
 - 🌱 I’m currently learning: Financial modeling, SQL, people
 - 📫 How to reach me: Twitter: @woolichooks